-There is no simple answer to the question: What makes a ballerina.
+There is no simple answer to the question: What makes a ballerina?
 For all that the ballerina is an archetype of idealised femininity, she changes over time.
 By looking at these images, we can see changes that have taken place in dance, in women’s lives and to women’s bodies in the last 60 years.
-Are we any closer to answering the question?
+What makes a ballerina depends on when you’re asking.

 Meet Margot Fonteyn and Misty Copeland.